4 Steps to Obtaining an SBA Loan

+Let’s talk about how to obtain an SBA loan.
 Over the past couple of years, I have spoken to over 300 SBA lenders.
-From each of these conversations, I have gained a better understanding of what differentiates one financial institution from another and how each lender identifies and goes after their target market.
-Though these conversations were intriguing, two points were consistently brought up:
+In doing so, I gained a better understanding of the differences between financial institutions.
+I also learned how each lender identifies and goes after their target market.
+Though these conversations were intriguing, two points were always brought up:

 - Educating small business owners and buyers of small businesses about SBA loans.
 Covered in my previous blog post.